adrrf/bigdata/01-hive-postgres/README.md

 > [!IMPORTANT]
 > This exercise is not possible with the given dataset.

-11. Final Boss 😈: How much does the average consumption change between weekdays and weekends?: To analyze how energy consumption patterns differ between weekdays and weekends, we will use the `DAYOFWEEK` function to classify days and calculate average consumption for each type.
+11. Final Boss: How much does the average consumption change between weekdays and weekends?: To analyze how energy consumption patterns differ between weekdays and weekends, we will use the `DAYOFWEEK` function to classify days and calculate average consumption for each type.
 We first mark each day as either a weekday or weekend, then averages the energy consumption for each category.

 ```sql
 WITH consumption_by_day_type AS (